University Learning and Writing Centers

 Information coming soon.

-Tutor small groups on a weekly basis or individuals on a drop-in basis.
-This is a great opportunity to convey knowledge you have acquired and and excellent experience to add to your resume!
+Tutor small groups weekly or individuals on a drop-in basis.
+This is a terrific opportunity to convey knowledge you have acquired and excellent experience to add to your resume!

 • Have an overall 3.0 GPA